 Studies show that less funding is directed to nonprofits who are led by and serve Black, Latinx, Asian American and Pacific Islander, and Native American individuals.
-And those grant dollars generally come with more restrictions.1 Black-led nonprofits consistently are funded at lower levels than White-led organizations, even when focusing on the same issues.
+And those grant dollars generally come with more restrictions.1 This is true for both emerging and established nonprofits.

 Analyze your giving in recent years – as well as your proposed donations this year – to determine which nonprofits you support are led by and benefit those who you intend to serve.

 As you look at your grants portfolio, are you funding a mix of established and emerging organizations?
 There is a benefit to supporting organizations with deep capacity and demonstrated impact, as well as those that are developing and implementing innovative programs with limited resources.
 When striking this balance, keep in mind the correlation previously noted between an organization being led by an ethnically diverse leader and lower levels of funding.

 Consider how you’re sourcing new nonprofits to support.
 If you’re not receiving applications from emerging organizations and/or organizations led by ethnically diverse leaders, repeat Step 1.
 If you’re actively reaching out to the communities you intend to support but are still funding primarily larger organizations, it may be that your process is too burdensome.
 Remove any unnecessary logistical, technical or technological barriers to requesting funding.
 Consider phone calls or site visits instead of applications for organizations that may not have the resources to apply.

 Another option is to accept applications previously submitted to other funders.
 Challenge yourself to consider whether an application is necessary.
 You may be able to access all of the information you need to make an informed decision from IRS filings or other readily available public information.